siemens/codeface/README.md

    may take a while to complete)
 4. Start the webserver with `cd vagrant; ./shiny-server.sh`
 5. Point your webserver on the host at [http://localhost:8081](http://localhost:8081)

-## Generate HTML Documentation

-* To generate the Sphinx documentation for the codeface python classes, go to $CFDIR and run:

-        python setup.py build_sphinx

-The resulting documentation is found in `$CFDIR/build/sphinx/html`
-* To generate the python HTML documentation, run `python setup.py`.